Asteroid impact avoidance: Kinetic impact

 The impact of a massive object, such as a spacecraft or even another near-Earth object, is another possible solution to a pending NEO impact.
 An object with a high mass close to the Earth could be sent out into a collision course with the asteroid, knocking it off course.

 When the asteroid is still far from the Earth, a means of deflecting the asteroid is to directly alter its momentum by colliding a spacecraft with the asteroid.

 A NASA analysis of deflection alternatives, conducted in 2007, stated:

 This deviation method, which has been implemented by DART and, for a completely different purpose (analysis of the structure and composition of a comet), by NASA's Deep Impact space probe, involves launching a spacecraft against the near Earth object.
 The speed of the asteroid is modified due to the law of conservation of momentum:

 with V velocity of the spacecraft, V velocity of the celestial body before impact, and V the velocity after impact.
 M and M respective mass of the spacecraft and of the celestial body.
 Velocities are vectors here.

 The European Union's NEOShield-2 Mission is also primarily studying the Kinetic Impactor mitigation method.
 The principle of the kinetic impactor mitigation method is that the NEO or Asteroid is deflected following an impact from an impactor spacecraft.
 The principle of momentum transfer is used, as the impactor crashes into the NEO at a very high velocity of 10 km/s or more.
 The momentum of the impactor is transferred to the NEO, causing a change in velocity and therefore making it deviate from its course slightly.

 As of mid-2021, the modified AIDA mission has been approved.
 The NASA Double Asteroid Redirection Test (DART) kinetic impactor spacecraft was launched in November 2021.
 The goal was to impact Dimorphos (nicknamed Didymoon), the 180 m minor-planet moon of near-Earth asteroid 65803 Didymos.
 The impact occurred in September 2022 when Didymos is relatively close to Earth, allowing Earth-based telescopes and planetary radar to observe the event.
 The result of the impact will be to change the orbital velocity and hence orbital period of Dimorphos, by a large enough amount that it can be measured from Earth.
 This will show for the first time that it is possible to change the orbit of a small 200 m asteroid, around the size most likely to require active mitigation in the future.
+The launch and use of the Double Asteroid Redirection Test system in March 2023 showed the world that asteroids could be safely redirected without the use of nuclear means.
 The second part of the AIDA mission–the ESA HERA spacecraft–has been approved by ESA member states in October 2019.
 It would reach the Didymos system in 2026 and measure both the mass of Dimorphos and the precise effect of the impact on that body, allowing much better extrapolation of the AIDA mission to other targets.